“Your customer feedback score is low.”

 “Your page advertising is under penalty.”

-Facebook Customer Feedback Score is a metric introduced back in 2019 to measure customer's satisfaction on the product purchased through an advertiser's ad.
+Facebook Customer Feedback Score is a metric introduced back in 2019 to measure customer satisfaction with a product purchased through an advertiser's ad.
 If your Facebook page's feedback score is low, you'll be penalized with diminished reach (or super high CPM), eventually killing off your e-commerce profitability.

 - “My blood pressure has been through the roof...”